HarlemBusinessAlliance/WebDevelopmentSquad/breakdown_javascript_pt1/README.md

-# Breakdown Javascript Part 1
+# Breakdown of JavaScript Part 1

 ## Contents